-- Have received a suitable Skills Assessment in a Priority Occupation from their relevant Assessing Authority on or after 1 January 2012 and have held it for a minimum of 12 months3. - Be seeking an Employability Assessment in the Priority Occupation they received a suitable Skills Assessment according to the Assessing Authorities' records. - Be in paid employment below their skill level4 in accordance with the Australian and New Zealand Standard Classification of Occupations at the time of submitting their Application Form. - Worked a minimum of 40 hours per fortnight within the last month. - \circ $\;$ This can be with more than one employer. - This can include a mix of paid work and volunteer/internship/work experience (so long as the internship or work experience is below the ANZCO skill level).
+- Have received a suitable Skills Assessment in a Priority Occupation from their relevant Assessing Authority on or after 1 January 2012 and have held it for a minimum of 12 months3. - Be seeking an Employability Assessment in the Priority Occupation they received a suitable Skills Assessment according to the Assessing Authorities' records. - Be in paid employment below their skill level.
+Assessing Authorities may use their own discretion, including the use of ANZSCO codes4, to determine whether an applicant is working below their skill level. - Worked a minimum of 30 hours per fortnight within the last month: - This can be with more than one employer. - This can include a mix of paid work and study and/or volunteer work and/or internship or work experience (so long as the internship or work experience is below the applicants skill level).
 There is no set ratio for the paid work to volunteer/internship/work experience. - Be residing in Australia at the time they submit their Application Form. - Be on a permanent visa subclass that is listed as an eligible visa in the MSI System, or as listed at Attachment D. - Not be registered as a job seeker or have an active referral with Workforce Australia, Disability Employment Services, or the Community Development Program. - Have not previously completed or withdrawn from a Pilot 3 Employability Assessment.